Power Morcellator Cancer Risks in Patients

 Get The Legal Help You Need

 Medical device manufacturers have powerful legal teams dedicated to protecting their profits.
 We’re not afraid to stand up to big corporations to get you the money you deserve.
 If you or your loved one were diagnosed with uterine leiomyosarcoma (ULMS) after a laparoscopic hysterectomy, myomectomy, or fibroid removal surgery, we‘re here help you get the compensation you need.
 Don’t pay for a corporation’s negligence.
 Contact us today.
-Woods & Woods Indiana defective medical device lawyers can help nationwide.
+Woods & Woods defective medical device lawyers can help nationwide.

 Power Morcellators May Spread Cancer